leixu2046/windows-ai-foundry-workshop/demo-app/demo-guides/05-LoRA-TicketGeneration.md

 ## Prerequisites
 - Completed Module 4: Standard Ticket Generation
+- Working with `demo-app/demo-app-start/` folder for hands-on implementation
 - Advanced understanding of machine learning model fine-tuning and deployment
 - Expert knowledge of enterprise file system operations and security in C#
 - Experience with experimental API patterns and production risk management

+**💡 Tip**: Reference the complete implementation in `demo-app/demo-app-final/Services/AITextService.cs` (ProcessLoraTextGenerationAsync method) and examine the LoRA adapter file in `demo-app/demo-app-final/Assets/lora_adapter.safetensors`.
+Also explore the sample training data in `LoRA Fine-Tuning Training Data/` folder.

 ## Step 1: Understanding LoRA Technology